lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 because they are more flexible.
 However there is no reason that both kinds cannot be supported by the compiler using different syntax.

-From a fairly unscientific look at various uses of camlp4, I think that it is important to support at least the following kinds of attribute:
+I think that it is important to support at least the following kinds of attribute:
 <ul>
 <li>
 Simple named quotations for expressions, patterns and type expressions: